This story was originally posted to the pre-magazine Freelance Traveller website in 2001, and reprinted in the June/July 2014 issue.

-Colin frowned as he rubbed his face, and ran his hands through his sleep matted short blond hair.
-Narra's speeches about family honor always annoyed and baffled him.
-She might have been raised in the middle of an Aslan colony, but he wasn't; Colin could never understand what honor could possibly have to do with sleeping.
+Colin frowned as he rubbed his face, and ran his hands through his sleep-matted short blond hair.
+Narra’s speeches about family honor always baffled him.
+She might have been raised in the middle of an Aslan colony, but he hadn’t; Colin could never understand what honor could possibly have to do with sleeping.
 He perked up as he detected the familiar aroma of his favorite morning beverage.
-"You brought me some caf!"
-Colin couldn't begin a workday without the aid of caffeine in a beverage.
+“You brought me some caf!”
+Colin couldn’t begin a workday without the aid of caffeine in a beverage.

 “Yes, I grabbed a cup for you as well.
 Get in the fresher, it will still be hot when you get out.”

 Rubbing his eyes, he slowly stood to his feet and stretched.
-A steaming cup of caf could forgive nearly any speech Narra made, as far as Colin was concerned.
-"I'm movin'..."
+A hot cup of caf could forgive nearly any speech Narra made, as far as Colin was concerned.

 Colin was finally dressed and ready for his duty shift.
 He checked his watch.
 He had four minutes to get to his post.
 Taking careful sips from his steaming cup of caf, he walked down the light gray metal corridors of the asteroid base known officially as Imperial Interstellar Scout Service Way Station 86.
 He remembered coming to work here two years ago.
 Most of the scouts here called it Dead End Station.
 Everyone knew that the administrators who were assigned here were those who were waiting out the last few years before retirement.
 None of those ever assigned here had spectacular careers, and typically it made for an unpleasant assignment for the field scouts.
 Nobody wanted this assignment, and most of the scouts here grumbled about the boredom.
 He thought it funny that he had requested this post.
 It was a great way to shock the new arrivals.